 Spain’s capital, Madrid, is also within easy reach of the Coast now, with a two hour journey by high-speed train bringing all of the city’s immense heritage right to your door.

 Even closer to the coast is the lovely and often overlooked city of Malaga.
 Malaga is so much more than an airport.
 Its long history has left a host of beautiful monuments such as the Cathedral, Gibralfaro Castle, the Alcazaba and the Roman Theatre.
 There are also a selection of beautiful historical gardens, and over 20 different museums to choose from.

 However, it’s the city’s artistic heritage that is its biggest claim to fame.
 Malaga was Picasso’s birthplace, and has the fantastic Picasso Museum to honour and celebrate the city’s most famous son.
 This gallery has over 200 examples of works by Picasso on permanent display, including oil paintings, sculptures, drawings, sketches, etchings and ceramics housed in a stunning 17th century Renaissance building.

 Spain is a very family-friendly place and kids are welcomed wherever you go.
 The Costa del Sol has a whole host of fun places to go and things to do, ranging from days spent on the beach, swimming and playing ball games, to great amusement parks like Tivoli World in Benalmadena and the Parque Acuático Mijas water park in Mijas-Costa.

 Eating and Drinking

 One of the many pleasures of a visit to the Costa del Sol is the fantastic food.
-There are so many great restaurants to choose from, serving all types of food.
-The chiringuitos on the beach are great and tasty tapas is an excellent way to sample some of the local Spanish fare.
+The chiringuitos -a bar selling drinks and tapas – on the beach are great and an excellent way to sample some of the local Spanish fare.
 You don’t have to walk far to find a good restaurant, the main problem is knowing which one to choose.